qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 normal shell environment.
 From now on we will switch `zenmode` off unless you explicitly want it, which you can toggle by entering the command `zen`.

+Feel free to give it a try by typing `zen` and hitting enter.

 Type `n` or `next` to continue.

 ## Congrats!
 You've made it this far!